rosiethesupergeek/Project1J-RBookClub/README.md

 ### **Frameworks, Libraries, Technologies & Programs Used**

-- Procreate - used to create wireframes and edit images
+- Canva- used to make wireframes, for site images and to develop the colour palette.
-- GitHub - used to save and store all files for this website
+- GitHub - used to write the code for the site and to store all files.
-- Git - used for version control
+- Git - used to log versions of the site.
-- Google Fonts - fonts were imported from here
+- Bootstrap - used to create the framework of the whole site.
-- Font Awesome - icons and their associated kit were downloaded from here
+- Font Awesome - all icons were downloaded from here as there was a problem with Bootstrap icons.
-- Adobe Color - for all color palettes and accessibility contrast ratios
+- Adobe Color - used to test colour contrast.
-- Favicon.io - for ice cream favicon
-- Tiny PNG - to compress images
-- Google Dev Tools - to debug and for testing responsiveness
+- Google Dev Tools - used to test responsiveness and to find out what was going on with any bugs.
-- Google Lighthouse - for auditing the website
-- W3C Validator - for validating the HTML and CSS code
+- W3C Validator - used to check for errors in CSS and HTML code.

 ---